ebzzry/ebzzry.github.io/en/src/lambda-calculus.md

 A central player in lambda calculus is the notion of function.
-Most of us are familiar with functions in our high-level languages, but functions in lambda calculus are slightly different — they need to have at the minimum a single parameter.
+Most of us are familiar with functions in our high-level languages, but functions in lambda calculus are slightly different—they need to have at the minimum a single parameter.
 In most production languages in use now, you can invoke a function that doesn’t take an argument.
 They’re usually used for side-effects.
 In lambda calculus, however, a bare minimum of one argument is enforced.
 Here’s what a minimal function in lambda calculus looks like: